Mott transition in a cavity-boson system: A quantitative comparison between theory and experiment: Results

-The boundary between the SSF and SMI phases is defined by the onset of the broadening of the central Bragg peak in the momentum distribution.
-This criterion is used both in simulation and experiment.
-More specifically, for the experimental data, we fit a line, shown as the red solid line in Fig.~\ref{fig:cav_and_width}(b), using the first five data points after $\mathcal{W}$ starts to increase.
+For different pump strengths at the fixed detuning $\Delta_\mathrm{eff}=-2\pi\times30$~kHz, we summarize the simulated cavity field magnitude $|\alpha_\mathrm{MF}|^2$, the measured intracavity photon number $N_\mathrm{ph}$, as well as the simulated and measured relative widths $\mathcal{W}$ of the central Bragg peak in Fig.~\ref{fig:cav_and_width}.
+In both simulations [Fig.~\ref{fig:cav_and_width}(a)] and experiments [Fig.~\ref{fig:cav_and_width}(b)], the NP--SSF boundary is defined as where $|\alpha_\mathrm{MF}|^2$ or $N_\mathrm{ph}$ starts to increase, whereas the SSF--SMI boundary is defined as where $\mathcal{W}$ starts to increase.
+Specifically for the experimental SSF--SMI boundary, we fit a line, shown as the red solid line in Fig.~\ref{fig:cav_and_width}(b), using the first five data points after $\mathcal{W}$ starts to increase.
 The crossing with the initial width, i.e., the horizontal red dashed line, marks the SSF to SMI phase boundary.
-The obtained experimental and simulated SSF--SMI boundaries are shown in Fig.~\ref{fig:diagram} as black and blue lines, respectively.
-The two boundaries agree well with each other at large negative detunings $|\Delta_\mathrm{eff}|\ge2\pi\times30$~kHz, but deviate at small detunings.
-This discrepancy is mainly due to the dynamical retardation effects as discussed in Sec.~\ref{sec:measurement_protocol} and Appendix~\ref{sec:diagram_fast}, whose simulation requires a prohibitatively large amount of computational resources.
-Nevertheless, our results show that the experimental and simulation results are generally in good agreement.